Making Vision Transformers Truly Shift-Equivariant: Related Work

 \section{Related Work}

-We discuss related work on ViTs and shift-equivariant ConvNets.
-Additional necessary background is reviewed in~\secref{sec:prelim}.
+We briefly discuss ViTs and shift-equivariant CNNs.
+Additional background concepts are reviewed in~\secref{sec:prelim}.

-{ \bf Vision transformers.} Proposed by~\citet{vaswani_2017_attention} for NLP tasks, the transformer architecture incorporates a tokenizer, positional encoding, and attention mechanism into one architecture.
-Soon after, the Transformer found its success in computer vision by incorporating suitable inductive biases, such as shift equivariance, giving rise to the area of Vision Transformers (ViTs).
-Seminal works include: ViT~\cite{dosovitskiy2020vit} which treats an image as $16\times16$ tokens; Swin~\cite{liu_2021_swin,liu2022swin} which introduces locally shifted windows to the attention mechanism; CvT~\cite{wu2021cvt}, which introduces convolutional layers to ViTs; and MViT~\cite{fan2021multiscale,li2022mvitv2} which introduces a multi-scale pyramid structure.
+\myparagraph{Vision transformers.} Proposed by~\citet{vaswani_2017_attention} for NLP tasks, the Transformer architecture incorporates a tokenizer, positional encoding, and attention mechanism into one architecture.
+Soon after, the Transformer found its success in computer vision by incorporating suitable inductive biases, such as shift equivariance, giving rise to the area of Vision Transformers.
+Seminal works include: ViT~\cite{dosovitskiy2020vit}, which treats an image as $16\times16$ tokens; Swin~\cite{liu_2021_swin,liu2022swin}, which introduces locally shifted windows to the attention mechanism; CvT~\cite{wu2021cvt}, which introduces convolutional layers to ViTs; and MViT~\cite{fan2021multiscale,li2022mvitv2}, which introduces a multi-scale pyramid structure.
 A more in-depth discussion on ViTs can be found in recent surveys~\cite{han2022survey,khan2022transformers}.
-In this work, we re-examine the ViTs' modules and present a novel family of adaptive modules that can be used to build truly shift-equivariant ViTs.
+In this work, we re-examine ViTs' modules and present a novel adaptive design that enables truly shift-equivariant ViTs.

 Concurrently on \textit{ArXiv},~\citet{ding_2023_reviving} propose a polyphase anchoring method to obtain circular shift invariant ViTs in image classification.
 Differently, our method demonstrates improvements in circular and linear shift consistency for both image classification and semantic segmentation while maintaining competitive task performance.